 - Prescribed forms factsheet (Word - 107kb)

-For more information regarding offsets and refunds under BAICR (Nos.
-4 and 5), refer to Part 4 of the Resolution.
+For more information regarding offsets and refunds under the Charges Resolutions (No. 4, 5, 6 or 7), refer to Part 4 of the Charges Resolution.

-Lord Mayor Graham Quirk has announced an initiative which reduces infrastructure charges for qualifying residential developments that provide accommodation for tertiary or higher education students on sites:
+Council has maintained the initiative which reduces infrastructure charges for qualifying residential development approvals that took effect between 1 July 2014 and 30 June 2017.
+This is for accommodation provided for tertiary or higher education students on sites:

-- within 4km of the Brisbane Central Business District’s General Post Office
+- within four kilometres of the Brisbane Central Business District’s General Post Office

 - Student accommodation infrastructure charges reduction factsheet (PDF - 158kb)